Free Walking Tour Berlin

 1. The Divided City

-The Berlin Wall was located in the heart of Berlin, the capital of Germany.
-Following World War II, the city became a geopolitical hotspot, divided into four occupied zones administered by the Allied powers: the United States, the Soviet Union, the United Kingdom, and France.
+The Berlin Wall was in the middle of Berlin, the capital of Germany.
+Following World War II, the city became a geopolitical hotspot, divided into four occupied zones administered by the Allied powers: the United States, the Soviet Union, the United Kingdom and France.

 2. Construction and Purpose